patacrep/patacrep-doc/readme.md

 # Patacrep-doc

 Documentation for the [patacrep](/patacrep/patacrep) project, using Sphinx.
 To build the documentation, you will need a `make` implementation and sphinx.
-Sphinx can be installed with `pip`.
+Sphinx can be installed with `pip`, or very likely with the package manager of your distribution.

 # Compilation